 Short to Medium Term

-The Business Manager is responsible for the overall risk management within the system operator group.
+The SO Power Systems Group Manager is responsible for the overall risk management within the operations group.
 In addition, there is a requirement for monitoring the compliance and performance of the System Operator to ensure it meets its performance objectives as required by the Electricity Authority.

-The Market Manager is required to plan and develop new systems both in terms of IT&T products, and of market and system operations tools.
+The SO Markets and Business Manager is required to plan and develop new systems both in terms of IT&T products, and of market and system operations tools.
 This will allow Transpower to deliver the system operator function to the Electricity Authority and all industry parties more efficiently.